MANAGING SUPPLY CHAIN DECARBONISATION, RISK AND GOVERNANCE: SCOPE 3 & CBAM

 Programme leader

-Fabian is a certified supply chain professional with dual APICS credentials — the Certified Supply Chain Professional (CSCP) and Certified in Planning and Inventory Management (CPIM) — bringing deep operational expertise in supply chain design, process improvement, and systems implementation.
+Fabian Wang is a certified supply chain professional with dual APICS credentials — the Certified Supply Chain Professional (CSCP) and Certified in Planning and Inventory Management (CPIM) — bringing deep operational expertise in supply chain design, process improvement, and systems implementation.
 With hands-on experience leading ERP, Warehouse Management System (WMS), and Warehouse Labour Management (WLM) implementations across Singapore, China, and Indonesia, he brings a cross-regional practitioner perspective that is directly relevant to organisations embedding sustainability requirements into complex, multi-jurisdiction supply chains.

 His experience spans supply chain performance transformation — including business process re-engineering for port operations, Product Lifecycle Management integration, and operational redesign that reduced customer order delivery lead times to two hours through cellular manufacturing — giving him the process architecture fluency that underpins effective sustainable procurement implementation.
 In the context of this programme, he translates that operational depth into practical guidance on embedding sustainability criteria into sourcing workflows, supplier engagement processes, and procurement decision frameworks — equipping participants with implementation tools grounded in how supply chains actually operate, not how they appear on policy documents.